vinlin24/cs35l-notebooks/week1.md

 M-x apropos RET <query> RET     search for a command
 ```

 ### Extended Commands

 `C-x` is the designated **eXtended command key**, which starts keystroke chords for common commands, like `C-x C-f` to open a file.

 `M-x` is the designated **eXtended named command key**, which focuses a command **minibuffer** at the bottom of the terminal, below the mode bar.
-This minibuffer is itself a buffer, and in it you can write the full name of commands.
+The minibuffer is itself a buffer, and in it you can write the full name of commands.

 After attempting to use the full name for a command that has a `C-x` shortcut, Emacs will tell you what the shortcut is for future use.

-There is a special command that allows you to repeat another command:
+There is a special command that allows you to send a numerical argument to a command:
 ```
 C-u NUM KEY     perform command NUM times
 ```

-but with special defined behavior that may differ from if you just run the KEY pattern NUM times.
+For many commands, this simply repeats the actions, but some commands may have slightly different behavior.
 For example:
 ```
 C-u 2 C-k       delete content of two lines and their newlines C-k C-k         delete content of a line, and then its newline
 ```

 ### Window and Buffer Navigation